kit-matan/magcalc/README.md

 ```
 $ python3 KFe3J/disp_KFe3J.py
 ```
+to calcualte and plot spin-wave dispersion.
 You have to run **disp_---.py** first to generate and store a matrix to a .pck file.
-The folder **pckFiles** contains auxillary files used to stored matrices and calculated intensity.
+The folder **pckFiles** contains auxillary files used to store matrices and calculate intensity.

 One has to edit **spin_model.py** for a different system.